 This article includes discussion of Duchenne muscular dystrophy, DMD, Duchenne's muscular dystrophy, Duchennes muscular dystrophy, Duchenne's dystrophinopathy, Duchennes dystrophinopathy, Duchenne dystrophy, and pseudohypertrophic muscular dystrophy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-• Duchenne muscular dystrophy is a progressive genetic disease with skeletal and cardiac muscle degeneration.
+• Duchenne muscular dystrophy is a multisystem progressive genetic disease that primarily causes skeletal and cardiac muscle degeneration.

 • The survival of patients with this disease has increased dramatically due to improvements in supportive care.

-• Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissueA
+• Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissue.

 Historical note and terminology